nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 }
 ```
 Note that all functions are either non-blocking coroutines (like `sourceImpl->fillBuffer()`), or cheap functions that do not block the CPU for a long time (e.g., the `emitFn` that emits a buffer to successors).
-Also note that at this point, the code is neither entirely complete nor correct, it aims to show the general structure of the new execution model.
+Also note that the code is neither entirely complete nor correct, instead it aims to show the general structure of the new execution model.
 For example, error handling is omitted and the interfaces are not implemented exactly as specified.

 When the `QueryEngine` decides to start a new asynchronous source, it calls `start` on the `SourceHandle`, which in turn invokes `start` on the corresponding `SourceRunner`.